muhammadfarhankt/muhammadfarhankt/README.md

 💬 Ask me about Golang, FTTH, Computer Networking

-🧑‍💻 I have two years of experience in IT Support Engineering, networking specializing in Optical Fiber Networks and Office Administration.
+🧑‍💻 I have two years of experience in IT Support Engineering and Computer Networks specializing in Optical Fiber Networks and Office Administration.

 📫 Reach me farhanlatheefkt@gmail.com